♦ Why does a piano go out of tune?

 In wet seasons the soundboard expands and increases its curvature, so the bridge gains charge, and increases the strings tension.
 Then, the piano raises pitch, and again it does it in an irregular way.

 The loss of tension in dry seasons is bigger than the gain in wet seasons, along the year a pitch drop is obtained (it goes out of tune too) which accumulates year after year.

 Moisture attenuation systems can be installed inside the piano, they maintain the wood better, and they make piano tunings more stable.
 But there are some risks, for example: water condensation, that they might ocasionaly malfunction, or they break spilling water inside the piano, which is a real problem.

 Another important reason why pianos go out of tune is the quality and state of conservation of the pinblock.
-The wood of the pinblock dries over the years, and the tuning pins lose subjection strength, further, the pins could rust and change a bit their shape.
+The wood of the pinblock dries over the years, and the tuning pins lose subjection strength (the holes of the pinblock deform), further, the pins could rust and change a bit their shape.
 If the piano is built with high-quality and well-dried wood the lifetime of the instrument increases.

 There are also other conditions that contribute to the untuning of the piano.
 The strings, pins and the plate are made of metal, they suffer dilatation and torque effects with temperature changes.
 Although it is a minor effect if we compare it to the moisture on wood, it also affects the tension that every tuning pin holds.